 The requirements in this section apply for each SSB based RLM-RS resource configured for PCell or PSCell, provided that the SSB configured for RLM are actually transmitted within UE active DL BWP during the entire evaluation period specified in section 8.1.2.2.

+The UE is not required to receive CSI-RS in the PRBs that overlap with an SSB used for RLM but is required to receive CSI-RS in PRBs not overlapping with an SSB used for RLM.
+The UE that does support simultaneousRxDataSSB-DiffNumerology is required to perform RLM, if the CSI-RS and SSB are in the same OFDM symbol, and the SCS of the CSI-RS and the SCS of the SSB used for RLM are different.